tebeka/selenium/README.md

     1. Chromium and ChromeDriver.
     2. A new version of Firefox and Selenium 3.
     3. An old version of Firefox and Selenium 2
+    4. A new version of Firefox directly against Geckodriver, if the `--run_direct_deckodriver_tests` flag is provided.
+(This has known-failing tests).

   There are subtests that are shared between both top-level tests.
 * To run only one of the top-level tests, pass